 \begin{proposition} The essential image of a fully faithful map $\phi:G\to H$ is a full saturated Lie subgroupoid $i:I\to H$. \end{proposition}

-\begin{proof} By Remark \ref{rmk:factorization} we can assume that $\phi:G\to H$ is a fully faithful almost fibration.
-The kernel $K$ of $\phi$ is a well-defined embedded subgroupoid of $G$, for the manifold $K$ can be seen as the preimage of the units along $G\to M\times_{N}H$, and this is a surjective submersion.
-Since in addition $\phi$ is fully faithful, this kernel $K$ is free and proper.
-By Proposition \ref{prop:quotient} we conclude that the quotient $G/K$ is a well-defined Lie groupoid, and that the quotient map is Morita.
-Then the induced map $G/K\to H$ is fully faithful and, by Proposition \ref{prop:characterization}, it follows that it is an injective immersion.
+\begin{proof} In the canonical factorization $\phi=\phi'\iota$ the map $\iota$ is a categorical equivalence, hence Morita.
+It follows from Proposition \ref{prop:characterization} that $\phi'$ is fully faithful as well.
+The kernel $K'$ of $\phi'$ is a well-defined embedded subgroupoid of $G'$, for the manifold $K'$ can be seen as the preimage of the units along $G'\to M'\times_{N}H$, and this is a surjective submersion (see Lemma \ref{lemma:associated-fibration}).
+Since $\phi'$ is also fully faithful, the kernel $K'$ is free and proper.
+By Proposition \ref{prop:quotient}, we conclude that the quotient $G'/K'$ is a well-defined Lie groupoid, and that the quotient map is Morita.
+Then the induced map $G'/K'\to H$ is fully faithful and, by Proposition \ref{prop:characterization}, it is an injective immersion.
 Its image is clearly full and saturated. \end{proof}

-As a corollary, we can characterize fully faithful maps as those that factor as a Morita map followed by the inclusion of a full saturated immersed subgroupoid.
-This can be seen as further evidence that the fiber product on the definition of fully faithfulness should be required to be good, and not any fiber product of manifolds, as usually done in the literature (see also \cite[Remark 4.2.4]{dh}).